igabriel85/DICE-Monitoring/src/README.md

 `PUT` `/v1/overlord/application/{appID}`

-Registers an application with DMON and creates a unique tag for the monitored data.
+Registers an application with D-MON and creates a unique tag for the monitored data.
 The tag is defined by _appID_.

-**NOTE**: Scheduled for future versions!
+**NOTE**: This feature is scheduled for development in future versions!

 `POST` `/v1/overlord/core`

-Deploys all monitoring core components provided they have values preset hosts.
+Deploys all monitoring core components provided that they have values for the preset hosts.
 If not it deploys all components locally with default settings.

 **NOTE**: Currently the '-l' flag of the start script _dmon-start.sh_ does the same as the later option.
 Schedueled for M18.

 `GET` `/v1/overlord/core/database`

-Return the current internal state of Dmon in the form of an sqlite2 database.
+Return the current internal state of D-MON in the form of an sqlite2 database.
 The response has _application/x-sqlite3_ mimetype.

 `PUT` `/v1/overlord/core/database`

-Can submit a new version of the internal database to dmon.
-It will replace the current states with new states.
-The old states are backed up before applying the new ones.
-Database should take the form of sqlite3 database file and sent unsing the _application/x-sqlite3_ mimetype.
+Can submit a new version of the internal database to dmon by replacing the current states with new ones.
+The old states are backed up before applying the changes.
+The database should be formatted as a sqlite3 database file and sent unsing the _application/x-sqlite3_ mimetype.

 `GET` `/v1/overlord/core/status`

-Returns the current status of the Monitoring platform status.
+Returns the current status of the Monitoring platform.

 ```json
 {